danielzhang183/dz-leetcode/packages/docs/src/pages/design/queue.md

 [[toc]]

-> FIFO: Fisrt In, First Out
+> FIFO: First In, First Out

 ## APIs

 * `enqueue(e)` Pushes element to the back of the queue
 * `dequeue()` Removes the element from the front of the queue and returns it.
 * `clear()` Clear out all the element in queue
-* `iteratable` Iterator element of queue contains
+* `iterable` Iterator element of queue contains

 **property**